mikblack/GENE360-PopDiv/GENE360-popDiv.md

 The `##` characters indicate a comment - anything typed after them is ignored by R. The next line tells R to read in data from the file “GENE360snpData.txt”, which it calls “snpData”.

+Save the commands you use in the file you created above.
+You can run a command from your file by moving the cursor to that line, and then holding down “Command” and “Enter” (on a Mac) or “Control” and “Enter” (Mac and Windows).

 In this handout, the “code” used to run commands in R (and any output produced) is indicated by `courier font`.
 The “output” from each command